 We have a great range of raw virgin coconut oils, which can be eaten or applied directly to the skin, from Viridian, Pukka, Biona, RAW and Optima.
-Prices start at £3.49 for 210ml, and it’s worth checking in store for regular offers.
+Check in-store for regular offers.

 If you’re not nuts for coconuts, try balms from Caro’s Creams – handmade in Bristol.
-Caro’s Calendula Salve and Lavender Balm are available at our St. Werburghs store, and cost £5.
+Caro’s Calendula Salve and Lavender Balm are available at our St. Werburghs store.

 3 Try Reishi mushroom